alibabacloud-howto/devops/tutorials/devops_for_small_to_medium_web_applications/part_06_log_management.md

 ## Introduction
-Working with application logs become more complex when the number of servers increase: for example when there is only one server, an administrator just needs to connect to this machine and read the "/var/logs" folder and execute commands such as `journalctl --unit=todo-list`.
+Working with application logs become more complex when the number of servers increase: for example when there is only one server, an administrator just needs to connect to this machine and reads the "/var/logs" folder and execute commands such as `journalctl --unit=todo-list`.
 But when the number of servers increase, the same administrator must connect to each machine in order to find the information he's looking for.
 This become even worse when auto-scaling is enabled, because servers are automatically created and released.